jochemhoogendijk/jochemhoogendijk.github.io/index.md

 ## Tools
 I think it is important in the digital age to be more open about the tools you use, so that you may help others.
 There are a lot of great digital tools out there to make life easier for you, but you may not know about them!
 While most of my work as a mathematician still happens with pen and paper, I mostly use (and highly recommend!) the following tools:
 - PARA method for information management.
 [Link](https://fortelabs.com/blog/para/)
-- LaTeX in VSCode with VIM and Copilot plugins.
+- LaTeX in VSCode with VIM keybinds and Copilot plugins.
 For more, see the great blogs by [Gilles Castel](https://castel.dev/post/lecture-notes-1/) and [Leandro Chiarni](https://www.lchiarini.com/vim/2022/05/28/Vim-for-mathematicians.html).
 - Git during the writing process.
 This is particularly useful if you are making big modifications to a paper and may want to go back a version.
 - Mathematica for most simple on-paper computations.

 ---